s-almeda/deep-fried-donkeys/README.md

 The code file is called ```shrek.ipynb.```

 This is a <em>jupyter notebook</em> file!
+It allows you to run Python code in blocks (rather than all at once) and add lots of lil text notes around those blocks, which is useful for a demo or tutorial.

-You can view and run it using a program called Jupyter.
+You can view and run Jupyter notebooks using a program called Jupyter.
 Google Colab also allows you to view and edit jupyter notebooks.

 you will probably have to install a few things (like jupyter, and ffmpeg) before this code will work.